 NSW planning authorities regulate contaminated land that is not 'significantly contaminated' through the planning and development process.
 These lands do not pose an unacceptable risk to human health or the environment under the current, approved use of the land.

-The planning and development process is subject to the Environmental Planning and Assessment Act 1979 (EP&A Act), State Environmental Planning Policy 55 - Remediation of Land (SEPP 55), and the Managing Land Contamination: Planning Guidelines SEPP 55 - Remediation of Land (PDF 219 KB) (SEPP 55 Guidelines).
-The process ensures that
+The planning and development process is subject to the Environmental Planning and Assessment Act 1979 (EP&A Act), State Environmental Planning Policy (Remediation and Hazards) 2021 (Resilience and Hazards SEPP), and the Managing Land Contamination: Planning Guidelines (PDF 219 KB) (Managing Land Contamination – Planning Guidelines).
+The process ensures that:

 - planning authorities consider contamination when making rezoning and development decisions